Physical Education

 What will I study?

-Paper 2: Socio-cultural issues and sports psychology
+Paper 2: Socio-cultural influences and wellbeing in physical activity

-Non-Exam Assessment: Performance in physical education
+Non-Exam Assessment: Performance Analysis

 What would I enjoy about physical education?

 From a theoretical perspective, students will enjoy looking at training methods and sports psychology and how they affect performance.
 How society can dictate the sports we participate in and the social benefits sports can deliver.
-We will also study anatomy and physiology; bones, joints and the cardio respiratory system.
+We will also study anatomy and physiology; bones, joints and the cardiorespiratory system.
 Finally, we will look at the importance of diet and nutrition and how this will be adapted to a sports person’s individual requirements.

 What careers is it useful for?